TAM Airlines Flight 3054: Investigation

 The investigation was carried out by Brazil's Aeronautical Accidents Investigation and Prevention Center (CENIPA).
-Data from the flight data recorder and cockpit voice recorder (CVR) were downloaded by the National Transportation Safety Board (NTSB) in the United States commencing July 20 and 23 respectively.
-Based on preliminary data from the FDR, on July 25 Airbus cautioned A320 operators to ensure that both thrust levers are set to idle during flare.
-The transcript of the CVR was released on August 1.
+Data from the flight data recorder and cockpit voice recorder (CVR) were downloaded by the National Transportation Safety Board (NTSB) in the United States commencing 20 and 23 July respectively.
+Based on preliminary data from the FDR, on 25 July Airbus cautioned A320 operators to ensure that both thrust levers are set to idle during flare.
+The transcript of the CVR was released on 1 August.
 It shows that the pilots were aware of the wet runway conditions and the deactivated thrust reverser.
 The pilots' comments suggest that the spoilers did not deploy and that they were unable to slow the aircraft.
 Crew error had not been ruled out.

 An investigation by the Ministry of Justice and Public Security released in November 2008 concluded that the pilots mistakenly left the lever for the right engine to "climb" upon landing, due to a mistake in landing procedures with the right thrust reverser being disabled from a prior maintenance, when in fact it was necessary to retard both engines in order for the spoilers to work.
 They also said that the National Civil Aviation Agency should have closed the airport on the night the plane landed because of heavy rains; that Congonhas airport authorities shared the blame because its runway had not been properly constructed with grooves to drain away excess rainwater, contributing to the crash; that the plane's manufacturer, Airbus, should have provided alarms warning the pilots that the braking system was failing; and that TAM failed to properly train its pilots, who did not act correctly in the emergency.